Valien/ExpressMaintenance/README.md

 ##ExpressMaintenance

 This is a fork off the CodePlex project ExpressMaint.
-The CodePlex project hasn't been updated in a few years so I've forked and will am releasing it for the world to hack on and improve!
+The CodePlex project hasn't been updated in a few years so I've forked the project and am releasing it for the world to hack on and improve!

 Original project - https://expressmaint.codeplex.com/